Documentation Index

 Installing systemd-resolved

-systemd-resolved is automatically installed as part of systemd/resolvectl.
-It is activated by default on the most common Linux distributions.
-However, it can also be activated by entering:
+systemd-resolved is installed as part of systemd and is active by default on most common Linux distributions.
+If needed, you can enable it with:

 sudo systemctl enable --now systemd-resolved